Manhattan cocktail, with its sweet, seductive flavor, has always been a top choice for cocktail enthusiasts, and I am no exception.

 - Garnish with a maraschino cherry or an orange twist.

-- Dry Manhattan: For this version, swap out the sweet vermouth for dry vermouth, and you’ve got a whole new vibe.
+- Dry Manhattan swaps out the sweet vermouth for dry vermouth.
 The result is a crisper, less sweet cocktail that lets the rye whiskey shine even more.

-- Rob Roy: If Scotch whisky is more your style, the Rob Roy is your go-to.
-You just need to use Scotch instead of the rye, and you’ve got a smokier, peatier version of the Manhattan.
+- Rob Roy Version uses Scotch instead of the rye for a smokier, peatier version of the Manhattan.

-- Black Manhattan: Replace the traditional rye with amaro—a bitter Italian herbal liqueur—and you’ve got a Black Manhattan.
+- Black Manhattan replaces the traditional rye with amaro—a bitter Italian herbal liqueur.
 It’s darker, more mysterious, and boasts a complex flavor profile.

 - Greenpoint is a Brooklyn twist on the Manhattan.
-Add Chartreuse liqueur to the recipe and you have a vibrant and aromatic kick.
+It adds Chartreuse liqueur to the recipe for a vibrant and aromatic kick.